deep-inamdar/Planet_Labs_Technical_Assessment/README.md

-# Planet_Labs_Technical_Assessment

-Take Home Test for Planet Labs Interview (March-2023)
-## Task

-The data folder includes GeoTIFFs and metadata files for a number of PlanetScope acquisitions over Sumatra between June and September, 2020.
-The AnalyticMS files are analytic assets from PSScene4Band imagery; the udm2 files are Usable Data Masks; and the metadata.json files include the full imagery footprint, acquisition times, and additional metadata.
-All raster data is clipped to the same extent (which is different than the full imagery footprints).
+# PSScene4Band Imagery Time Series Analyzer
+##Program Description

-Your task is to write a program that analyzes the imagery and produces an approximate measure indicating the rate of change from green vegetation to bare soil over the time period represented by the image series.
+The PSScene4Band Imagery Time Series Analyzer is designed to analyze a set of PS2 images (item_type:PSScene4Band).
+The analysis quantifies the rate of change from green vegetation to bare soil over the time period represented by the image series.

-In submitting your task, please provide instructions on running your program and include any additional detail describing the choices you made or issues you encountered.

-# Proggram Instructions
+# Instructions

 # Additional Details About Program